-[On [•], April 17, 2024, the Petitioning Creditors filed a motion [Docket No. [•]] 592] (the "Rights Offering Procedures Motion") seeking approval of procedures for conducting the Rights Offering.
-34 On May 9, 2024, the Debtors filed an objection to the Rights Offering Procedures Motion.
-See Docket No. 652.
-On [•] [•], 2024, the Bankruptcy Court entered an order approving the Rights Offering Procedures Motion [Docket No. [•]], [•]] (the "Rights Offering Approval Order").
-The \$[\$27.0] million Rights Offering will be conducted in reliance upon the exemptions from registration under section 1145 of the Bankruptcy Code or Section 4(a)(2) of the Securities Act.
-All Eligible Holders of an Equity / Cash Option Claim All General Unsecured Claimholders (each, an "Applicable Claim") are entitled to receive their share of Rights Offering Subscription Rights to acquire up to [68]%50% of the Reorganized Equity, at a price that represents an implied [50]%17.8% discount to a stipulated the mid-point of the plan equity value of up to US\$2564,800,000,000.00 million, in accordance with the Rights Offering Procedures, which shall be backstopped by the Backstop Party.
-Parties.
+On April 17, 2024, the Petitioning Creditors filed a motion [Docket No. 592] (the "Rights Offering Procedures Motion") seeking approval of procedures for conducting the Rights Offering.
+35 On May 9, 2024, the Debtors filed an objection to the Rights Offering Procedures Motion, which the Petitioning Creditors replied to on May 13, 2024.
+See Docket Nos.
+652 and 667.
+On [•] [•], 2024, the Bankruptcy Court entered an order approving the Rights Offering Procedures Motion [Docket No. [•]] (the "Rights Offering Approval Order").
+The \$27.0μp to \$43.5 million Rights Offering will be conducted in reliance upon the exemptions from registration under section 1145 of the Bankruptcy Code or Section 4(a)(2) of the Securities Act.
+All General Unsecured Claimholders (each, an "Applicable Claim") are entitled to receive their share of Rights Offering Subscription Rights to acquire up to 5075% of the Reorganized Equity, at a price that represents an implied 1710.8% discount to the mid-point of the plan equity value of up to US\$64,800,000 million62,058,088.00, in accordance with the Rights Offering Procedures, which shall be backstopped by the Backstop Parties.

-Subject to the terms and conditions set forth in the Plan, the Rights Offering Procedures, and the form to be used for exercising the Rights Offering Subscription Rights (the "Subscription Form"), and the agreement setting forth the terms and conditions of subscription (the "Subscription Agreement"), each Eligible Holdereach General Unsecured Claimholder of an Applicable Claim is entitled to subscribe for up to its Pro Rata Portion (as defined in the Rights Offering Procedures) of the Reorganized Equity to be issued pursuant to the Rights Offering at a purchase price of \$[•] per security (the "Purchase Price").
+Subject to the terms and conditions set forth in the Plan, the Rights Offering Procedures and the form to be used for exercising the Rights Offering Subscription Rights (the "Subscription Form"), each General Unsecured Claimholder of an Applicable Claim is entitled to subscribe for up to its Pro Rata Portion (as defined in the Rights Offering Procedures) of the Reorganized Equity to be issued pursuant to the Rights Offering at a purchase price of $[\bullet]^{36}$ per security (the "Purchase Price").
 There will be no oversubscription rights in the Rights Offering.
-Any Reorganized Equity that is unsubscribed by Eligible HoldersGeneral Unsecured Claimholders pursuant to the Rights Offering will not be offered to other Eligible HoldersGeneral Unsecured Claimholders but will be purchased by the Backstop PartyParties in accordance with the Backstop Agreement.
-Subject to the terms and conditions of the Backstop Agreement, the Backstop Party isParties are obligated to purchase itstheir Pro Rata Portion of the applicable Reorganized Equity pursuant to the Rights Offering.
+Any Reorganized Equity that is unsubscribed by General Unsecured Claimholders pursuant to the Rights Offering will not be offered to other General Unsecured Claimholders but will be purchased by the Backstop Parties in accordance with the Backstop Agreement.
+Subject to the terms and conditions of the Backstop Agreement, the Backstop Parties are obligated to purchase their Pro Rata Portion of the applicable Reorganized Equity pursuant to the Rights Offering.